10 Popular Careers With A Psychology Degree

 An educational psychologist is always learning, and they're studying how other people learn and retain information.
 They may be focusing on childhood development; they may be assessing people for developmental disabilities or Autism Spectrum Disorder (ASD), for example.
 It's an advantageous position where you get to provide intervention to children at a young age and help them facilitate learning.
 You can find these individuals in a variety of areas including schools and private practices.
 The range of salary could be anywhere from about $66,000-$100,000 per year.
 Most often, these individuals will have a Master's degree, a PhD, or PsyD.
 Psychology, in general, is a field where your level of experience and education will make a difference in the amount of money that you make.

 A psychiatrist is a medical doctor who can diagnose mental or behavioral health conditions and prescribe treatment for these diagnoses.
 The salary for psychiatrists can range from $150,000-$230,000 per year.
-Psychiatrists who choose to establish a private practice might make more money because, should they decide not to, they do not have to deal with insurance companies.
+Psychiatrists who choose to establish a private practice might make more money.
 The requirements for becoming a psychiatrist vary depending on the state that you practice in, but you do need to have a medical degree to practice.

 Making a Difference